Medical sociology: Harry Stock Sullivan

-The Medical Profession
+Medical profession

 The profession of medicine has been studied by sociologists.
 Talcott Parsons looked at the profession from a functionalist perspective, focusing on medics roles as experts, their altruism, and how they support communities.
 Other sociologists have taken a conflict theory perspective, looking at how the medical profession secures its own interests.
 Of these, Marxist conflict theory perspective considers how the ruling classes can enact power through medicine, while other theories propose a more structural pluralist approach, exemplified by Eliot Freidson, looking at how the professions themselves secure influence.

-Medical Education
+Medical education

-The study of medical education was a central part of the medical sociology since its emergence in the 1950s.
-The first publication onn the topic was Robert Merton's, The Student Physician.
-Other scholars who studied the field include Howard S. Becker, with his publication, Boys in white.
+The study of medical education has been a central part of medical sociology since its emergence in the 1950s.
+The first publication on the topic was Robert Merton's The Student Physician.
+Other scholars who studied the field include Howard S. Becker, with his publication Boys in White.

 The hidden curriculum is a concept in medical education that refers to a distinction between what is officially taught and what is learned by a medical student.
-The concept was introduced by Philip W. Jackson in his book, Life in the classroom, but developed further by Benson Snyder.
-The concept have been criticised by Lakomski and there was considerable debate on the concepts within the educational community.
+The concept was introduced by Philip W. Jackson in his book Life in the Classroom, but developed further by Benson Snyder.
+The concept has been criticised by Lakomski and there has been considerable debate on the concepts within the educational community.

-Medical Dominance
+Medical dominance

-Writing the 1970s Eliot Freidson argued that medicine had reached a point of "Professional Dominance" over the content of their work, other health professions and their clients by convincing the public of medicine's effectiveness, gaining a legal monopoly over their work, and appropriating other "medical" knowledge through control of training.
-This concept of dominance was extended to professions as a whole in closure theory, where professions were seen as competing for scope of practice, for example in the work of Andrew Abbott.
-Coburn argued that the academic interest in medical dominance decreased over time due to the increased role of capitalism in healthcare in the US, challenges to the control of health policy by politicians, economists and planners, and increased agency of patients through their access to the internet.
+Writing the 1970s, Eliot Freidson argued that medicine had reached a point of "professional dominance" over the content of their work, other health professions and their clients by convincing the public of medicine's effectiveness, gaining a legal monopoly over their work, and appropriating other "medical" knowledge through control of training.
+This concept of dominance has been extended to professions as a whole in closure theory, where professions are seen as competing for scope of practice, for example in the work of Andrew Abbott.
+Coburn argues that academic interest in medical dominance has decreased over time due to the increased role of capitalism in healthcare in the US, challenges to the control of health policy by politicians, economists and planners, and increased agency of patients through access to the internet.
+Sociologist nursing professor Kath M. Melia argues that so far as nurses are concerned, medical paternalistic attitudes have remained.

 Medicalization

-Medicalization describe the process whereby an ever wider range of human experiences are understood is defined, experienced and treated as a medical condition.
-Examples of medicalization can be seen in deviance such as defining addiction or antisocial personality disorder as a medical condition.
-Feminist scholars have shown that the female body is prone to medicalization, arguing that the tendency of viewing the female body as the other has been a factor in this.
+Medicalization describes the process whereby an ever-wider range of human experiences are defined, experienced and treated as a medical condition.
+Examples of medicalization can be seen in deviance, such as defining addiction or antisocial personality disorder as a medical condition.
+Feminist scholars have shown that the female body is prone to medicalization, arguing that the tendency of viewing the female body as the Other has been a factor in this.

 Medicalization can obscure social factors by defining a condition as existing entirely within an individual and can be depoliticizing, suggesting than an intervention should be medical when the best intervention is political.
 Medicalization can give the profession of medicine undue influence.